A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Ideal-lens equation.
 1/p + 1/q = 1/f, where p is the distance from object to lens, q is the distance from lens to image, and f is the focal length of the lens.
 This equation has important limitations, being only valid for thin lenses, and for paraxial rays.
 Thin lenses have thickness small compared to p, q, and f.
 Paraxial rays are those that make angles small enough with the optic axis that the approximation (angle in radian measure) = sin(angle) may be used.
 See: optical sign conventions, and image.

-Severely distorted images can suffer from lens aberrations, diffraction, interference, dispersion and scattering.
-Rainbows can be considered distorted images of the sun.
+Severely distorted images can arise from lens aberrations, diffraction, interference, dispersion and scattering.
+Rainbows can be considered severely distorted images of the sun.
 In this case, the image is no longer a reconizable mapping of its light source.
 It is distorted by reflection, refraction, and color dispersion.

 Independent variable.
 See variable.